Zajaczkowskim/Zajaczkowskim/README.md

 ## University projects
   - [Bank Marketing Classification Model](https://github.com/Zajaczkowskim/MachineLearning-project1) A supervised machine learning project focused on predicting the outcome of bank marketing campaigns based on client data using advanced preprocessing, feature engineering, and model evaluation techniques.
   - [Soccer matches data analysis](https://github.com/Zajaczkowskim/Soccer-matches-data-analysis) Clustering football players based on in-game performance statistics using unsupervised machine learning techniques.
+  - [Bioinformatics](https://github.com/Zajaczkowskim/Bioinformatics_Project) Recently discovered algorithms and developed computers give scientists chance to create more and more advanced models of chromatin that are very similar to the reality.
+This paper presents the result of the work on modelling chromatin using popular tools.
   - [Messenger data visualisation dashboard](https://github.com/Zajaczkowskim/projectMe) developed in R (Shiny).
 The aim was to prepare interactive dashboard which presents data analysis about authors.
 We chose data from messaging app - Messenger and visualized them.
   - [E-commerce store](https://github.com/Zajaczkowskim/Django_Project) web application developed with Django, allowing users to browse, filter and purchase products.